W-Shih/dockerized-databases-setup/docs/pg-docker-commands.md

     ```shell
     host$ docker container run --name pg-14.2 --restart=always -p 5432:5432 -e POSTGRES_PASSWORD="Test123456!!!!!" -v pg-14.2-data:/var/lib/postgresql/data -d postgres:14.2
     ```

+  - `POSTGRES_PASSWORD`
+    - `POSTGRES_PASSWORD` is the password for the default `postgres` user, this env variable is required to run the PostgreSQL container.
+    - Note:
+      - It is not recommended to set the password this way because it is visible to everyone who can see the `docker run` command.
+      - It is not recommended to use a `.env` file to store the password and use it in the `docker run` command either because this env variable will be set in the container and can be seen by running the command:
+        - `docker inspect <container_id/container_name>` or
+        - `docker exec -it <container_id/container_name> env`.
+    - TODO:
+      - It is recommended to use the docker secrets or docker config to store the password securely.

 - Check pg container is running properly